six-two/mkdocs-placeholder-plugin/docs/advanced-usage.md

     If you want to use complex functions that can not be expressed as a one-liner, you can:

     1. Create a javascript file containing your function(s).
-        For example this repo has `placeholder-extra.js`:
+        For example this repository has `placeholder-extra.js`:
         ```javascript
         const generate_placeholder_password = (length) => {
             [...]